cyishere/zhouzhou-rocks/src/pages/posts/why-is-everything-everywhere-getting-such-polarized-responses-in-china.md

 ---
 layout: "@layouts/PostLayout.astro"
 date: 2022-05-30T23:33:03.000+08:00
-title: Why is Everything Everywhere  All at Once getting such polarized responses in China?
+title: Why Is Everything Everywhere  All At Once Getting Such Polarized Responses In China?
 excerpt: 'After watching Everything Everywhere all at once, audiences in China are in two states: excitement and disappointment.
 Why?
 I did several interviews and got some screenplay tips.'